artainmo/machine-learning/natural-language-processing and LLM/NLP with Classification and Vector Spaces/README.md

 #### Overview of logistic regression
 The features X uses the sigmoid function together with parameters theta to make predictions.
 Sigmoid outputs a value between 0 and 1.
 If prediction is value closer to 0 than 1 then it equals negative sentiment and vice-versa.

 While training we need to find the theta values that minimizes the cost.
 To do that theta needs to be updated in the direction of the gradient of the cost function with the goal of going towards cost function minima.
 Thus first we need to predict with sigmoid, afterwards get gradient from cost, and substract that gradient from theta.
-This should be done a number of times until theta converges to cost function local minima.
+This should be done a number of times until theta converges to cost function minima.

 Data should be split in training and test data set.
 The training set is used for training and the test set is used after training to see if predictions generalize well on previously unseen data.